kelseykm/vcard4/docs/documentation/values/datetimelisttype.md

   ]);
   ```

-- The following will throw an error, since the `DateTimeType`s in the array are not of the same type
+- The following will throw an error, since the `DateTimeType` instances in the
+  array are not of the same type

   ```js
   new DateTimeListType([